Events organized across Canada to support Washington women’s march

 Many of the Montreal protesters say they are there to send a message that Trump-style politics, which they see as misogynist and divisive, are not welcome in Canada.

+Cleo Corcoran, 87, held up a sign reading: “I did the 50s, we are not going back.”

+“Women are half the population and yet we are so often pushed to the back of the crowd,” Corcoran said.
+“Now we’ve got to come in front.”
-Demonstrations have been planned in virtually every major Canadian city as well as many smaller centres.

-Organizers say 30 events in all have been organized across Canada, including Ottawa, Toronto, Montreal and Vancouver.
+Demonstrations have been planned in every major Canadian city as well as many smaller centres.
+Organizers say 30 events in all have been organized across Canada, including Ottawa and Vancouver.

 Officials in Washington say 500,000 people are expected to turn out for the march in the U.S. capital.